open-source-labs/Svelvet/src/lib/README.md

 - Write a StoreEditor component to read/update the store (like a spreadsheet).
 This will be necessary to develop deleting/resizing nodes and anchors.
 This can be a brand new file.
 You will want separate the controller to $lib/controllers/storeEditor.ts (already created)
 - Implement the delete functionality on Anchors/Nodes/Edges.
 We probably want the store-editor component to be finished first for testing. file: store.js
 - Think through how you would update the store to allow for functionality to resize a component.
 I have an idea on how to do this but I think this is a learning experience to think through.
-- sanitize user input so that all id's are strings.
+- sanitize user input so that all id's are strings (this is done).
 Change types/toString() to reflect that all types are strings now
 - render anchors. file: `$lib/views/RefactoredComponents/EdgeAnchor.svelte`.
 The triangle anchor was working at one point, now it isn't (it seems to work if you hardcode the position to top).
 - logic decide whether anchor position should be top/bottom/left/right
 - change Node.data from JSON string to object
 - new type for userNode, userEdget to fix typescript error from testingplayground/index.svelte
 - refactor anchor callbacks to use setPosition so that we cascade changes to edges (needed for resizing)
-- refactor out sourceAnchorId, targetAnchorId from edge.
-We should be thinking about anchors as a join.
-For some reason when we remove things break (probably because of constructor!)
+- get D3 scaling movement working

 ## Motivation